Fl0p/gitpmoji/README.md

 Emoji-enhanced Git commits using AI suggestions
 ----------------------------------------------

-GITPMOJI is a clever tool that automatically adds relevant emojis to your Git commit messages using AI-powered suggestions.
-It enhances your commit history with visual cues, making it easier to quickly understand the nature of each commit at a glance.
+GITPMOJI is a versatile tool that enhances your Git workflow using AI-powered suggestions.
+It can generate or update commit messages based on your code changes, providing detailed context for each commit.
+Additionally, it automatically adds relevant emojis to your commits, offering visual cues that make it easier to understand the nature of each change at a glance.
+This multi-functional approach transforms your commit history into a more informative and visually appealing log of your project's development.

 ## Description